hyprwm/hyprland-wiki/content/Configuring/Binds.md

 ```

 {{< callout type=info >}}
-In `unbind`, key is case-sensitve It must exactly match the case of the `bind` you are unbinding.
+In `unbind`, key is case-sensitive It must exactly match the case of the `bind` you are unbinding.

 ```ini
 bind = SUPER, TAB, workspace, e+1